 -

 Design Phase: The maximum ΔT is determined based on insulation class.
-For example, a Class F motor (Tmax=155°C) in a 40°C environment has an allowable
+For example, a Class F motor (Tmax=155°C) in a 40°C environment has an allowable of 155−40=115K (accounting for hotspot allowances).

 Operation Monitoring: Abnormal temperature rise may indicate overloading, poor cooling, or insulation degradation.